zhaoxiaoha/github-trending/README.md

 ### Github热门项目
 ## All language

+* 【2024-02-27】[massgravel / Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A Windows and Office activator using HWID / Ohook / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.
+* 【2024-02-27】[huntabyte / shadcn-svelte](https://github.com/huntabyte/shadcn-svelte) - shadcn/ui, but for Svelte. ✨
 * 【2024-02-26】[laurent22 / joplin](https://github.com/laurent22/joplin) - Joplin - the secure note taking and to-do app with synchronisation capabilities for Windows, macOS, Linux, Android and iOS.
 * 【2024-02-26】[radix-vue / radix-vue](https://github.com/radix-vue/radix-vue) - Vue port of Radix UI Primitives.
 An open-source UI component library for building high-quality, accessible design systems and web apps.
 * 【2024-02-26】[facebook / react-strict-dom](https://github.com/facebook/react-strict-dom) - React Strict DOM (RSD) is a subset of React DOM, imperative DOM, and CSS that supports web and native targets